5 lessons for New York’s congestion pricing from cities that have made it work

-New York City is on the brink of introducing a policy that would charge vehicles well over $10 to drive in the busiest parts of Manhattan.
+New York City just voted to implement a policy that will charge vehicles well over $10 to drive in the busiest parts of Manhattan.
 Called congestion pricing, the plan would raise money to fund much-needed repairs to the city’s subway system, which serves a plurality (39%) of commuters and has, for the past few years, been failing at doing so reliably.
 The government has committed to some sort of congestion fee, and now will begin working on its specific design.

 While cities like London, Stockholm, and Singapore have implemented congestion pricing plans of their own in the past several decades, New York is the first U.S. city to join the fray.
 Car dependency’s relatively strong hold in the U.S.–even in the city where proportionally, the fewest people drive–posed a significant hurdle in the push for a fee on driving in New York City, which has been years in the making.
 Now that the policy is set to be introduced, some transportation analysts have expressed concern that in trying too much to appease the car lobby, New York’s policy might get too watered down to meaningfully address the city’s traffic and subway budget needs.